mdbergmann/elixir_house_stat_util/blog_post.md

 end
 ```

-It defines two funtions whos parameters are 'spec'ed as a map of strings to anything (`binary()` in Erlang is actually something stringlike).
+It defines two funtions whos parameters are 'spec'ed as a map of strings -> anything (`binary()` is Erlang and is  actually something stringlike.
+I could also use an Elixir `string` here).
 And those functions return a tuple of integer (the status) and again a string (the response body).

-I thought that the controller should actually define the status since it has to deal with the logic to render the view and process the form parameters.
+I thought that the controller should actually define the status since it has to deal with the logic to render the view and process the form parameters, maybe call some backend or collaborator.
 So if anything goes wrong there the controller knows it.

-Here is the source for the conteoller:
+Here is the source for the controller:

 ```
 defmodule HouseStatUtil.ViewController.ReaderPageController do